lmxxf/ai-theorys-study/arxiv/wechat200/paper_en.md

 This interpretation aligns with what we know about how these matrices are used.
 A query projection matrix in a 48-head attention layer is, in a precise computational sense, 48 independent linear maps stacked vertically.
 The architecture defines the sub-manifolds.
 Training shapes their internal geometry but does not erase the boundaries between them.

-For standard multi-head concatenation (e.g., Qwen q_proj), inter-head orthogonality can be inferred by dividing the whole ratio by the head count and comparing with the per-head ratio (Table 1).
-The orthogonality ratio (per-head ratio / (whole ratio / 48)) reflects the degree of head subspace overlap: 1.0 indicates fully orthogonal heads, while higher values indicate more overlap.
-L07 achieves an orthogonality ratio of 1.0x, suggesting its 48 heads occupy nearly orthogonal subspaces.
-The L07--L10 region appears to be a high-orthogonality zone.
+For standard multi-head concatenation (e.g., Qwen q_proj), comparing the whole ratio divided by head count with the per-head ratio gives a coarse proxy for inter-head overlap (Table 1).
+The orthogonality ratio (per-head ratio / (whole ratio / 48)) should not be treated as a direct orthogonality measurement; direct validation requires head-subspace similarity, principal-angle, or cosine-matrix analysis.
+Still, L07 achieves an orthogonality ratio of 1.0x, suggesting its 48 heads occupy nearly separated subspaces.
+Supplementary L08--L10 measurements show a small mid-layer orthogonalization window: L07, L09, and L10 exhibit large whole ratios while their per-head ratios remain normal, whereas L08 is weaker and likely transitional.
+This suggests that high ratio in this region reflects heads being pulled apart rather than individual heads becoming more complex.
 This analysis does not apply to MLA architectures (e.g., V4 Flash), where heads share a bottleneck representation by design.

 ### 5.2 Residual Complexity Per Head: An Architectural Constant